Mustaphayinka/kernel_and_filter_sizes/README.md

  📂 Repository Contents

-cnn_experiments.ipynb: Jupyter Notebook with the step-by-step code for training and evaluating CNNs with different kernel sizes and filter numbers. full_code.py: Python script that contains all the code used in the experiments of the tutorial. plots/: Contains the visualizations for training accuracy and loss.
+kernel_filter.ipynb: Jupyter Notebook with the step-by-step code for training and evaluating CNNs with different kernel sizes and filter numbers.
 README.md: Code documentation and instructions on how to use it.

 **🛠️ How to Use the Code**